IowaDave/Thermistors/README.md

 Thermistors accurate to within 1% are available at higher prices.
 Now you're talking accuracy to within a half of a degree or less.
 Maybe the extra cost makes sense if you are mass-producing digital thermometers and wish to omit testing each part.

-Fortunately for us hobbyists who build things one at a time, it is easy to calibrate a single, inexpensive thermistor.
+Fortunately for us hobbyists who build things one at a time, simply calibrating a single, inexpensive thermistor may restore it to near ideal performance.
 How to do this will be explained below, in [The Code](#the-code) section.

 ## A Better Approach?